wp-plugins/wp-dev-kit/readme.txt

 Set the location of your production plugins.json file via the Settings/WP Dev Kit menu item in the admin panel of your site.
 You can learn more about the plugins.json format from the [WP Dev Kit repository on Bitbucket](https://bitbucket.org/lance_cleveland/wp-dev-kit/wiki/Home).
 Yup, it is also GPL and a public repo so go ahead and check it out.

+The plugins.json is a simple text file that lists your plugin slugs and version information.
+Put the plugins.json plus the readme.txt file from your plugin, renamed <slug>_readme.txt into a directory on your server.
+Now use the shortcodes noted below and the plugin information from your readme will be rendered in your page when using details mode.
+List mode will list all of the plugins that appear in your plugins.json file.

 Go to a page or post and use the wpdevkit shortcode.